lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 instance, \cite{dc2016} bring in a discipline of mathematics---graph theory---to formulate a new metric of compactness.

+#### Point-wise distance compactness measures

-However, one particular class of metrics I term *point-wise distance metrics* stands out for its ease of understanding (critical if it is to be persuasive to Supreme Court judges), theoretical attractiveness, and academic consensus.
-This class of compactness metrics tries to measure the distance between two voters in a district, and assigns higher scores the lower that distance is.
+However, one particular class of metrics I term *point-wise distance* compactness stands out for its ease of understanding (critical if it is to be persuasive to Supreme Court judges), theoretical attractiveness, and academic consensus.
+Roughly speaking, this class of compactness metrics tries to measure the distance between voters in a district, and assigns higher scores the lower that distance is.

-This class of metrics enjoy strong theoretical grounding.
+This class of metrics enjoys strong theoretical grounding.
 Paramount to the idea of single-member districts is that there is some value in voters who live in the same area being put into the same district. \cite{er2019}:

 > "Voters in the same area are likely to share political interests; voters in the same area are better able to communicate and coordinate with one another;